Pandaqi/Rode-Panda-Website/rode-panda/content/english/writing/misc/pq words.md

 Many word games only need English words that are common and well-known.
 Some games only focus on "food" nouns, or "animals", or verbs.
 In any case, I wanted to give my users/players the _choice_ about which words they want to use.

 Finally, as I made these lists, I realized they could double as an actual dictionary.
-I've created a few Scrabble-like games, such as [Keebble](https://pandaqi.com/keebble).
+I've created a few Scrabble-like games, such as the [Keebble Games](https://pandaqi.com/keebble-games/).
 Those always lead to discussions about "That's not a word!
 You made that up!"
 By including a [dictionary page](https://pandaqi.com/tools/dictionary/), you can solve that.

 ## So ...